 - Cloud Computing,

 - Linked Data,

+- Big Data,

-- Big Data Analytics,
+- Data Science Analytics,

 - Semantic web portals,

+- 3DModels

+- APIs for the Web

 - Mobile devices,

 - New and dynamic geospatial data collectors,

+- UAVs/CAVs

 - Social Media / Volunteered Geospatial Information.

-The Maturity Model illustration provided earlier in this document (Figure 1) implies a point in the future when a geospatial infrastructure will be complete or fully realized.
+The Geospatial Levels of Standards Use illustration provided earlier in this document (Figure 1) implies a point in the future when a geospatial infrastructure will be complete or fully realized.
 The reality, however is that the market is delivering technology advancements on a continual basis.
 Many of these advancements will help to further improve organizational decision making and reduce cost and effort associated with IT infrastructure.
 Organizational leadership must be prepared to take advantage of key technology advancements when they become widely available.